gvwilson/buildtogether.tech/src/finale/index.md

 protect people's rights in exactly the same way that you can learn how to use a debugger; I hope you will choose to do so.

-I also hope that your journey won't stop here.  [%i "surveillance" %]Pervasive surveillance[%/i%], online [%i "harassment" %]harassment[%/i%], [%i "radicalization" %]radicalization[%/i%], and the [%i "inequality" %]concentration of wealth and power[%/i%] in a few unaccountable hands (or algorithms): our industry has fueled them all, and being a programmer won't make you immune to the fallout.
+I also hope that your journey won't stop here.
+Pervasive surveillance[%i "surveillance" %], online harassment[%i "harassment" %], radicalization[%i "radicalization" %], and the concentration of wealth and power[%i "inequality" %] in a few unaccountable hands (or algorithms): our industry has fueled them all, and being a programmer won't make you immune to the fallout.
 None of us can fix this alone; if you have learned a little from this book about how to work well with others, I hope